wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 The Wallarm filtering node can detect many attacks and vulnerabilities including those presented in the [OWASP Top 10](https://owasp.org/www-project-top-ten/) and [OWASP API Top 10](https://owasp.org/www-project-api-security/) security risk lists.
 These attacks and vulnerabilities are listed [below][anchor-main-list].

-Each entity in the list

-* Is tagged with either **Attack**, **Vulnerability**, or both.

-    The name of a particular attack can be the same as the name of the vulnerability this attack exploits.
-In this case, such an entity will be tagged with the combined **Vulnerability/Attack** tag.

-* Has the Wallarm code that corresponds to this entity.

-Most of the vulnerabilities and attacks on this list are also accompanied by one or more codes from the list of software weakness types, also known as the [Common Weakness Enumeration][link-cwe] or CWE.
+Most of the vulnerabilities and attacks on the list are accompanied by one or more codes from the list of software weakness types, also known as the [Common Weakness Enumeration][link-cwe] or CWE.

 Additionally, the Wallarm filtering node employs several special attack and vulnerability types for the internal purpose of marking processed traffic.
 Such entities are not accompanied by CWE codes but are [listed separately][anchor-special-list].